Rjervis3/restful-blog-api/README.md

 # A simple api for a blog

-A simple restful api created for an introduction to node course.
+A simple restful api - using express - created for an introduction to node course.

 ### Getting started
 1. run 'npm install'